Kartik1-tech/speakr/README.md

 <!--
   SOCIAL PREVIEW
   ────────────────────────────────────────────────────
-  Title:       Speakr — Voice dictation for your desktop
+  Title:       Speakr — Free open source alternative to Wispr Flow
-  Description: Press one hotkey, speak naturally, and your words appear at the cursor in any app.
-               Open source desktop dictation.
-Zero compilation.
-One-click setup.
-Groq Whisper.
+  Description: Free open source alternative to Wispr Flow.
+Desktop voice dictation with global hotkey, Groq Whisper transcription, and auto-paste into any app.
+Zero compilation, no subscriptions, no telemetry.
   ────────────────────────────────────────────────────
 -->